codesharedot/qtum-price-ruby/README.md

-# jibrel-network price
+# rublix price

-Gets the jibrel-network price with Python (from JSON).
+Gets the rublix price with Python (from JSON).

 https://pythonbasics.org